Logo Voyage

 The coast highway runs north from Bridgetown via Holetown to Speightstown.
 All public transport runs along this road, some continuing up to St Lucy's Church.
 Bus #1 runs up the coast from Bridgetown Princess Alice Terminal to Holetown and Speightstown every 30-60 min, but there are also very frequent minibuses.
 Bus # 1E crosses the top of the island every couple of hours daily between Speightstown and Bathsheba on the east coast.

-Highway 2A, the Ronald Mapp Highway, has been built further inland and now takes most of the traffic.
+Highway 2A, the Ronald Mapp Highway, carries most of the traffic inland.
 It links to the Earl Barrow Highway bypassing Bridgetown, so taxis or other private transfers between the airport and west coast resorts shouldn't exceed an hour.
-So the coastal highway is nowadays slow and congested in rush hour but not permanently thrombosed.
+So the coastal highway is slow and congested in rush hour but not permanently thrombosed.

 Get around